alist-org/docs/docs/config/configuration.md

 - **transfer**: upload transfer task after offline download is completed
 - **upload**: upload task
 - **copy**: copy the task
+- **task_persistant**：The task is persistent and will not be cancelled after restarting `AList`
+  - download：true
+  - transfer：true
+  - upload：false
+  - copy：true

 <br/>